Infinidat/ansible-infinidat-collection/docs/DEV_README.md

 - `ansible-vault [encrypt,view,edit] <extra-var file>`

 ## Galaxy API
 The Makefile assumes there is a file defining an API_KEY.
 The key may be found at https://galaxy.ansible.com/me/preferences.
+This file should be sourced so as to define $API_KEY.
 ```
 ╰─➤  cat ~/.ssh/ansible-galaxy.sh
 API_KEY=NNNNNNNNNNNNNN